NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/ProfilesandExtensions/Profile-UKCore-Procedure/note.page.md

 ## <code>{{page-title}}</code>

-The resource referenced in `Procedure.note.authorReference` SHALL conform to one of the following:
+The resource referenced in `Procedure.note.authorReference` SHOULD conform to one of the following:

 - {{pagelink:Profile-Organization-94604}}
 - {{pagelink:Profile-Patient-88961}}